Elao/blog/README.md

   google_plus_id:  "~"
 ```

+## Expose your current branch (for review)

+Launch a local serveur on port 8080

+    make expose

+The blog is now accessible by everyone in the open-space on [http://192.168.1.xx:8080/fr](http://192.168.1.xx:8080/fr) (where xx is your local IP address).

 ## Publish an article
 Your post is good to go ?
 Create a PR and ask for review to a team member once it's done you're ready going to production.